 Ann is also the President and CEO of AlphaMed Press.
 Under Ann’s leadership, AlphaMed Press founded three internationally renowned peer-reviewed journals with globally recognized editorial boards dedicated to advancing knowledge and education in their focused disciplines: THE ONCOLOGIST® (1996), devoted to community and hospital-based oncologists and physicians entrusted with cancer patient care; STEM CELLS® (1983), the world's first journal devoted to this fast-paced field of research; and STEM CELLS TRANSLATIONAL MEDICINE® (2011), bridging stem cell research and clinical trials.
 In January 2022, these three journals were entrusted, via acquisition, to Oxford University Press (OUP).

-Ann’s community and philanthropic board engagements include membership on University of North Carolina-Chapel Hill Board of Visitors and on the board of directors of Regenerative Medicine Foundation.
+Ann’s community and philanthropic board engagements include membership on University of North Carolina-Chapel Hill Board of Visitors.

-Sean Khozin, MD, MPH, is a physician-executive, board certified oncologist, and data scientist.
-He is a globally recognized leader in drug development, regulation, and applications of artificial intelligence and machine learning in biomedical research and therapeutic development.
+Sean Khozin, MD, MPH, is a Senior Life Sciences and Healthcare Partner at Braven.
+He is a physician-executive, board certified oncologist, and data scientist who is globally recognized as a leader in drug development, regulation, and applications of artificial intelligence and machine learning in biomedical research and therapeutic development.

 Before his tenure in the US federal government, Sean was the cofounder of Hello Health, a technology company focused on developing integrated telemedicine, point-of-care data visualization, and advanced analytical systems for optimizing patient care and clinical research.
 The company’s core technology offerings were first operationalized in a multidisciplinary network of clinics he had founded called SKMD.